debitech/finiata-pokedex/README.md

 The goal of this task is to get a glimpse of your code style and how you think through a relatively simple problem, paying attention to readability, extendability and good design practices.
 You should expect to spend approximately 2 hours working on this task.

 This is a Sinatra application.
 The barebones of the application has already been set up for you.
 If you are unfamiliar with Sinatra, you can find further information [here](http://sinatrarb.com/).
-You can run the application using the provided setup with `rackup -p port_number_goes_here`.
+You can run the application using the provided setup with `shotgun config.ru`.

 ### Instructions:
 Clone this repository and push the results to your own github accout.
 When you're finished, send us a link to the repo.